Table Of Contents

 Again, these figures may change at any moment, so be sure to check CloudZero Advisor (which is up-to-date) or consult AWS’s and Azure’s official pricing pages.

 The same applies to compute-optimized, memory-optimized, and graphics-optimized virtual machines.
 You can also compare Azure and AWS storage pricing this way.
-The reason we recommend this is, contrary to what you may read on some blogs, these prices do not compare side-by-side without context.
+Contrary to what you may read on some blogs, these prices do not compare side-by-side without context.

 For example, on the surface, Azure pay-as-you-go VMs may seem more affordable than AWS On-Demand instances, but Azure may not have comparable VMs in terms of performance.
 As another example, while AWS RIs offer higher discounts than Azure’s, AWS may charge higher fees for data transfers out.